-Once your inventory shipment reaches the assigned Amazon receiving center or fulfillment center, you can leave the rest to Amazon.
+Once your inventory shipment reaches the assigned Amazon receiving centre or fulfilment centre, you can leave the rest to Amazon.

-Orders will still get shipped out from the fulfillment center closest to the delivery destination, which speeds up shipping and lowers shipping costs for you.
+Orders will still get shipped out from the fulfilment centre closest to the delivery destination, which speeds up shipping and lowers shipping costs for you.
 Altogether, these financial and time savings can be a boon — especially for businesses with limited resources and a smaller workforce.

 Pro: Just one shipping address

 With Amazon Inventory Placement Service, you only need to send your inventory to one shipping address.
-Amazon will assign you a receiving center or fulfillment center to which you must send your inventory, based on factors such as the type of product and the location from which you are shipping.
+Amazon will assign you a receiving centre or fulfilment centre to which you must send your inventory, based on factors such as the type of product and the location from which you are shipping.

-Unless you sell products that qualify as exceptions, you’ll no longer have to ship your inventory to fulfillment centers in more distant locations.
+Unless you sell products that qualify as exceptions, you’ll no longer have to ship your inventory to fulfilment centres in more distant locations.
 This can help you majorly reduce shipping costs — as your shipments will typically have to travel shorter distances and cross fewer shipping zones — and eliminate complexity from your supply chain.

 Pro: Good for smaller shipments

 Amazon Inventory Placement Service may be a good option if you only have to send a few boxes of inventory.
 This eliminates the need to split up a small amount of inventory into multiple FBA shipments, which is not only complicated but tends to get expensive.

 Depending on a SKU’s weight and how many you have to ship, Amazon’s Inventory Placement Service can be the more expensive option for some sellers.